yulinliu101/ATC_Voice/src/README_audio_download.md

 This project is designed to download ATC voice data from https://www.liveatc.net/ and store in the local file system or upload to a FTP site.
 Data will be mounted under specific directory paths for later analysis.

-work with Air Traffic Control voice data in mp3 format.
-You can:

-- Download ATC voice data from website (e.g. LiveATC) and upload to FTP cite
+With ATC voice data, you can:
 - Pre-process audio data (.mp3) and extract energy features
 - Voice Activity Detection (VAD)
-- Generate voice information matrix according to the result of audio feature extraction and voice activity detection
+- Generate voice information matrix according to the result of audio feature extraction and VAD
 - Process N90 TTF data and match with voice information matrix

 ## Getting Started